RedHatInsights/insights-core/docs/embedded_content.rst

 Embedded Content
 ################

 In ``insights-core``, we separate the return of the results from the rendering of the results.
 This separation allows applications using ``insights-core`` to produce output appropriate to their application.
 So, for example, the Red Hat Insights product uses an approach that utilizes several content artifacts (general descriptions, specific descriptions, ansible playbooks, tagging, etc.) while an internal diagnostic system has a very simple description and tagging approach.

-Because of this separation, the methods that return results (``make_response``, ``make_pass``, and ``make_fail``) should not provide formatting themselves.
+Because of this separation, the methods that return results (:py:class:`insights.core.plugins.make_response`, :py:class:`insights.core.plugins.make_pass`, and :py:class:`insights.core.plugins.make_fail`) should not provide formatting themselves.
 Instead, keyword arguments (kwargs) are used to pass back information from the plugin, to be interpolated by the caller.